darrylabbate/ghost/README.md

-# ghost
+# Ghost

-Maintain your Homebrew setup with a single command while filtering unwanted stdout impurities
+Maintain your Homebrew setup with a single command while redirecting unwanted command-line output to the shadow realm.

 ## Objective

-The goal is to filter Homebrew's typical output from regular maintenance commands (`bundle`, `update`, `upgrade`, etc).
-Ghost aims to keep output informative while being concise and beautiful.
+The ghoul is to filter Homebrew's typical output from regular maintenance commands (`bundle`, `update`, `upgrade`, etc).
+Ghost aims to keep output informative while being cute and concise.
 The output should be equally functional whether you're staring at your terminal window or walking away from it entirely.

 ## Installation